abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 When we have loving-kindness for ourselves, we want to imbibe the sense that we are what we are and we don't need to make a problem out of any of it.
-We want to tune into the sense that generating loving-kindness for ourselves *is* what our hearts want—we want to be happy and free from suffering.
+We want to tune into the sense that generating loving-kindness for ourselves *is* what our hearts want---we want to be happy and free from suffering.
 We genuinely want to care for ourselves.
 It's almost insane how we don't act in our own best interests, how we forget that this is actually what we need to be doing.
 So we need to make a